seagle0128/doom-modeline/README.md

 ;; Whether display the perspective name.
 Non-nil to display in mode-line.
 (setq doom-modeline-persp-name t)

+;; If non nil the default perspective name is displayed in the mode-line.
+(setq doom-modeline-display-default-persp-name nil)

 ;; Whether display the `lsp' state.
 Non-nil to display in mode-line.
 (setq doom-modeline-lsp t)